9 Easy Steps Of Growing Chamomile In Pots

 Chamomile attracts useful insects, including bees, butterflies, hoverflies, and parasitic wasps, so place your pots near your herb or veggie garden or other potted edible plants that need pollination.

 It also likes to keep cool, and plants in containers get warmer in hot weather than plants in the ground.

 If you live in a hot environment, place your pots in an area where they will be somewhat shaded during the day, or prepare to relocate them as needed.
 Those who live in cooler climates can grow in full sun.

-Avoid placing potted chamomile near a brick wall or in an area where the heat will be magnified.
+Avoid placing potted chamomile near a brick wall or where the heat will be magnified.
 During the hottest days, transfer your container to a shadier, cooler location if temperatures in your area exceed 100°F.

-If you want to keep the harvest going once the weather turns chilly, bring the plants indoors.
+Bring the plants indoors to keep the harvest going once the weather turns chilly.
 It's important to remember that the German variety is an annual, but the Roman variety is a perennial.

 Both plants are only able to resist a little cold for a short period of time.